elec-e8408-mini-project-2025/project-documentation/README.md

 ### System interfaces

-This subsection expands and defines the frontends of the Web Application and LilyGO functionalities defined in [Functional Requirements](#functional-requirements).
+This subsection expands and defines the frontends of the Web Application and LilyGO Application functionalities defined in [Functional Requirements](#functional-requirements).

 The [User interfaces](#user-interfaces) section lists the characteristics between the software and the user.